Translate

 To resolve confusion, the image above satisfies each of the five places, in the Bible that link Bethel and Ai.
 For the correct archaeological site to be identified, each description must conform to the precise physical location.

 a.
-Abraham’s tent: "From there he moved on to the hill east of Bethel and pitched his tent, with Bethel on the west and Ai on the east; and he built there an altar to the Lord and invoked the Lord by name."
+Abram’s tent: "From there he moved on to the hill east of Bethel and pitched his tent, with Bethel on the west and Ai on the east; and he built there an altar to the Lord and invoked the Lord by name."
 (Genesis 12:1-8)

 And he returned by stages from the Negev as far as Bethel, to the place where his tent had been formerly, between Bethel and Ai, the site of the altar that he had built there at first; and there Abram invoked the Lord by name.
 (Genesis 13:3-4)